aspevec/xjc_ant_gradle/README.md

    that are already loaded, are still accessible.
 ```

-I believe that it should close the ClassLoader which it creates for it's own execution but somehow it gets the one from gradle.
+I believe that it should close the ClassLoader which it creates for it's own execution but somehow it gets the one from Gradle.

-We had all group of JAXB and XJC libraries which were used to process .wsdl files (XJC version 2.2.1.1) so we tried with this group of jars for XJC job and it worked perfectly.
+We had old group of JAXB and XJC libraries which were used to process .wsdl files (XJC version 2.2.1.1) so we tried with this group of jars for XJC job and it worked perfectly.

 You can simulate the case with new libraries this command (this fails):

 ```
 $ ./gradlew --stop
 $ ./gradlew a_clean
-$ ./gradlew a_generate_new
+$ ./gradlew a_generate_new --full-stacktrace --debug
 ```

 Case with old libraries (this works):